 The cloud has become an important asset in the forensics industry.
 Security of digital evidence is, therefore, a priority for cloud forensic investigators.
 It reduces the risk of tampering and ensures proper storage of evidence.
 Platform as a service (PaaS) and software as a service (SaaS) models present challenges because cloud service providers, not users, have control over log files.
 For various reasons, providers’ service policies define rules regarding accessibility to these files.

 Investigators must focus on data protection at every step of the cloud forensic process.
 The process flow includes identifying whether a crime occurred or not, collecting evidence, examining and analyzing data, and preserving information before presenting and reporting the findings.
-The evidence collection phase is particularly sensitive, as fast acquisition, data encryption, and means by which evidence is obtained impact the viability of any case.
+The evidence collection phase is particularly sensitive, as the speed of acquisition, strength of data encryption, and methods used to obtain evidence directly impact the viability of any case.

 Evidence Collection and Cloud Log Analysis

-When stored in the cloud, evidence is distributed across different systems and geographic locations.
-It must be collected from servers, hosts, routers, switches, web browser data, and internal storage media.
-Determining whether a crime occurred often requires collecting data from these and other sources and by analyzing log files.
+When evidence resides in the cloud, it spreads across various systems and geographic locations.
+Investigators must collect it from servers, hosts, routers, switches, web browsers, and internal storage media.
+Determining whether a crime occurred often requires gathering data from these sources and analyzing log files.

-Cloud log analysis uses information gathered during logging, a process in which the system is constantly monitored to detect and investigate malicious attacks.
-Logging is useful in identifying violations, fraudulent activities, and operational issues and can find evidence generated at different time intervals.
+Cloud log analysis relies on information collected through logging, a process where the system continuously monitors activity to detect and investigate malicious attacks.
+Logging helps identify violations, fraudulent activities, and operational issues, and it uncovers evidence generated at different time intervals.
 The types of log files used include:

 - Application logs: Help administrators monitor applications running on the server by tracking events that are inserted into the program by developers.